-The California alerts program highlights a strategic partnership between law enforcement, the media, our communities, and other partners to effectively provide the public with actionable information relating to a missing persons and affect a quick, safe recovery.
-California has four recognized alerts: AMBER Alert, Blue Alert, Silver Alert, and Endangered Missing Advisory (Ashanti Act Compliant).
-The CHP maintains information for all active alerts in California.
+The alerts program highlights a strategic partnership between law enforcement, the community, traditional and social media, and other partners to effectively provide the public with actionable information relating to a missing person and affect a quick, safe recovery.
+California has six recognized alerts: AMBER Alert, Blue Alert, Silver Alert, Feather Alert, Yellow Alert, and Endangered Missing Advisory (Ashanti Act Compliant).
+The CHP maintains a list and information for all active alerts in California.
 This can be found on Twitter at @CHPAlerts or by clicking on the link https:chp.click/alert.

-The California Highway Patrol (CHP) – Emergency Notification and Tactical Alert Center (ENTAC) is the designated state coordinator for missing persons alerts throughout California.
+The California Highway Patrol (CHP) – Emergency Notification and Tactical Alert Center (ENTAC) is the designated state coordinator for missing person alerts throughout California.
 ENTAC is staffed 24 hours a day by uniformed CHP personnel and is located at the CHP Headquarters in Sacramento, CA. The CHP is responsible for the activation of all alerts on behalf of investigating agencies in California’s municipalities, counties, and tribal communities.
-Investigating agencies are encouraged to contact the State Coordinator to receive free California POST certified training regarding all missing persons alerts and available tools and resources.
+The investigating agency contacts the CHP and the details concerning the incident and the activation criteria are reviewed together.
+Investigating agencies are encouraged to contact the State Coordinator to receive free California POST certified training regarding all missing person alerts and available tools and resources.

-The CHP is a recognized national leader for missing persons alerts.
+The CHP is a recognized national leader with Missing Person Alerts.
 In 2019, the CHP was the first agency to successfully utilize hyperlinks in Wireless Emergency Alerts for missing persons.
-This revolutionized the process and provided our communities with immediate, actionable information regarding the emergency message they had just received, including crucial photographs of the suspect, suspect vehicle, and missing person.
-The response from our communities has saved lives.
+This revolutionized the process and for the first time since alerting began, our communities were finally provided a path to receive actionable information regarding the emergency message they had just received.
+The response from our communities has literally saved lives.
 We have many documented cases of members of our community receiving the alert, acting on the information, and safely recovering the victim.
 Statistics are important, but the real story is with each name, face, and family we assist.
 To read success stories Click Here.

 The California Highway Patrol, Emergency Notification and Tactical Alert Center is responsible for the activation of AMBER, Silver, and Blue Alerts in support of all law enforcement in California.
 Find all active alerts below, along with access to related flyers for broader dissemination.